gigawatts/KringleCon2019/README.md

 *Gain access to the steam tunnels.
 Who took the turtle doves?
 Please tell us their first and last name.
 For hints on achieving this objective, please visit Minty's dorm room and talk with Minty Candy Cane.*

+Hints from Minty Candycane:
+*Have you played with the key grinder in my room?
+Check it out!
+It turns out: if you have a good image of a key, you can physically copy it.
+Maybe you'll see someone hopping around with a key here on campus.
+Sometimes you can find it in the Network tab of the browser console.
+Deviant has a great talk on it at this year's Con.
+He even has a collection of key bitting templates for common vendors like Kwikset, Schlage, and Yale.*

 Walk into Minty's dorm room with the key cutter, spot Krampus and the key hanging from his belt.
 His avatar image can be [found here](https://2019.kringlecon.com/images/avatars/elves/krampus.png).

 The lock in the closet has the brand name "Schlage" on it, so use the [Schlage key bitting template](https://github.com/deviantollam/decoding) provided by Deviant Ollam from his KringleCon 2019 talk, [Optical Decoding of Keys](https://www.youtube.com/watch?v=KU6FJnbkeLA&t=793s).